 We are rebuilding the Google stack for the AI recommendation era.
 Not all at once.
 Layer by layer, each one solving a progressively harder problem.

-Phase 1 is live today.
-You can check your AI Visibility Score right now, for free, in about ten seconds.
-Phase 2 is in early development: a daily monitoring system that probes AI platforms and records whether they mention your product.
+Phase 1 and Phase 2 are both live today.
+You can check your AI Visibility Score right now, for free, in about ten seconds — and immediately see three prescriptions ranked by impact.
+Phase 2 daily monitoring is active: the system probes five AI engines every day and records whether they mention your product.
 Phase 3 is on the roadmap for when the ecosystem matures enough to support it.

 Each phase expands what you can do: first see, then understand, then act.
 The same progression that Search Console, Analytics, and Ads provided for Google, we are building for the AI layer.

-Our first users are digital product creators: Gumroad sellers, Notion template makers, Etsy digital shops, indie SaaS builders.
-We chose this starting point deliberately.
-Creators are the most underserved segment in the GEO landscape and the fastest to adopt new tools.
-They do not have marketing teams or enterprise budgets.
+Our first users are indie SaaS builders, marketing agencies, consultants, and coaches — the segment most underserved by the GEO tools landscape and the fastest to adopt new technology.
+They do not have enterprise marketing teams or five-figure budgets.
 They need something that works in ten seconds and costs nothing to try.

 We are a solo-founder company, bootstrapped, building in public.
 We ship fast, we measure everything, and we listen to users obsessively.
 If you believe AI is reshaping how people find products, and that the people making those products deserve tools to navigate that shift, we are building this for you.

-Starting with creators.
-Built for the entire AI economy.
+Starting with indie builders.
+Built for anyone the AI can find.